Get Started with KingswaySoft JDBC Driver Pack

 • JDK 1.8 or later

-• The kingswaysoft.jdbc.jar library available from the downloaded package
+• The kingswaysoft.jdbc.jar library, which is included in the downloaded package

 Installation

-After you have downloaded the driver pack, you should extract the .zip file in order to obtain the following library to be used in your project.
+• Add it to your project’s classpath or library directory.
+After you have downloaded the driver pack, extract the .zip file in order to obtain the following library to be used in your project.

 • kingswaysoft.jdbc.jar : A pure Java Type 4/5 JDBC Driver, compiled with JDK 1.8, designed to enable seamless JDBC connectivity.